Neocreb/frontend-eloity-unified-ecosys/DUET_FEATURE_GUIDE.md

 ## 📄 License

-This duet feature implementation is part of the SoftChat platform and follows the same licensing terms.
+This duet feature implementation is part of the Eloity platform and follows the same licensing terms.

 ---